YashkShrivas4491/Marmeto_Assessment/README.md

 # Product Details Page

 This is a sample README.md file describing the Product Details page.
+- Note: The API for Images is not working, so I manually added the IMG, and the rest of the things are working.

 ## Features

 - Display product images with thumbnails.
 - Show product vendor, title, price, compare at price, and discount percentage.
 - Color, size, and quantity selectors.
-- Show color name on hover like yellow , green  etc;
+- Show color names on hover like yellow, green,  etc;
 - Add to cart functionality with a cart message.

 ## Technologies Used